nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * This command only accepts one tag or one label but not both.
 * Please ensure that you have read permission to the files that you want to open.
 <div markdown="block" class="alert alert-info">
-**:Tip: You can tag many files that you want to open at the same time with the same label, so you can open them at once.**
+**:infomartion_source: You can tag many files that you want to open at the same time with the same label, so you can open them at once.**
 </div>

 Format: `open t>TAG_NAME` or `open l>LABEL`